 Finally, here are some of the latest updates regarding the upcoming game!

-The latest, rather troubling development was the sudden termination of Ka’ai Cluney and Brian Mitsoda earlier this year.
+The latest, rather troubling development was the sudden termination of Ka’ai Cluney and Brian Mitsoda in 2020.
 For those who are not aware, Cluney was the Creative Director and Mitsoda the Lead Narrative Designer for Bloodlines 2, and the latter worked as a designer and writer on the original Bloodlines, too.
 On top of that, Cara Ellison, who was a Senior Narrative Designer, also left the project soon after.

-Mitsoda’s involvement inspired a lot of confidence and helped bring the more skeptical fans around, so his termination did not sit well with many, especially considering the specific circumstances under which it occurred i.e. it came out of nowhere, so close to the game’s release, and the studio failed to offer any concrete reason to back the decision up.
+Mitsoda’s involvement inspired a lot of confidence and helped bring the more skeptical fans around, so his termination did not sit well with many, especially considering the specific circumstances under which it occurred, i.e., the fact that it came out of nowhere, so close to the game’s release, as well as the fact that Paradox failed to offer any concrete reason to back the decision up.

 So, with the multiple delays, all of the sudden last-minute organizational changes, it’s understandable why many fans of the series are not optimistic about the future of Bloodlines 2, especially those who had their doubts about the game from the get-go.